 St. Patrick School's E-Learning Emergency Day Plan was approved by the Archdiocese of Chicago.
 This plan would allow teachers to instruct students on those days when students are home due primarily to weather closures or building emergencies.
 Through the use of technology and other resources, students would spend time during those emergency days completing work that is assigned.
-Teachers would be available to answer questions as needed from 9 a.m. to 3 p.m.
+Teachers would be available to answer questions as needed from 8 a.m. to 2 p.m. with a break for lunch at noon.